Hyaluronic acid: Sources

-Hyaluronic acid is produced on a large scale by extraction from animal tissues, such as chicken comb, and from Streptococci.
+Hyaluronic acid can be made through three main processes: Animal sources, Microbial hyaluronic acid production and chemical synthesis.

+HA was originally extracted from bovine vitreous humor (gel from a cows eye) by Meyer and Palmer in 1934.
+HA was then also isolated from Pig skin, Human skin and rooster’s comb.
+The most common animal source is rooster’s comb due being a byproduct from the meat industry.

+However, challenges such as low yields, high production costs, and ethical issues associated with animal-derived HA has driven the development of microbial production methods for HA.

 Structure

 Hyaluronic acid is a polymer of disaccharides, which are composed of D-glucuronic acid and N-acetyl-D-glucosamine, linked via alternating β-(1→4) and β-(1→3) glycosidic bonds.
 Hyaluronic acid can be 25,000 disaccharide repeats in length.
 Polymers of hyaluronic acid can range in size from 5000±to Da in vivo.
 The average molecular weight in human synovial fluid is 3–4 million Da, and hyaluronic acid purified from human umbilical cord is 3,140,000 Da; other sources mention average molecular weight of 7 million Da for synovial fluid.
 Hyaluronic acid was once thought to contain silicon, but this was later found to be from contamination in the processing.

 Hyaluronic acid is energetically stable, in part because of the stereochemistry of its component disaccharides.
 Bulky groups on each sugar molecule are in sterically favored positions, whereas the smaller hydrogens assume the less-favorable axial positions.

 Hyaluronic acid in aqueous solutions self-associates to form transient clusters in solution.
 While it is considered a polyelectrolyte polymer chain, hyaluronic acid does not exhibit the polyelectrolyte peak, suggesting the absence of a characteristic length scale between the hyaluronic acid molecules and the emergence of a fractal clustering, which is due to the strong solvation of these molecules.